WHAT IS NEXT STEPS?

 The focus of this year is the formation of all the students into a repertory group.
 While they continue their common and specialized courses, the students develop and collaborate on the dramatic material, which will be presented in their Third-Year Repertory Season, a weekly series of scenes, one-act plays and, if possible, full-length plays, some of them written by our playwrights, and all of them directed by our directors and acted by our actors.

 CARNEGIE MELLON UNIVERSITY

 THE CASE WESTERN RESERVE UNIVERSITY/CLEVELAND PLAYHOUSE MFA ACTING PROGRAM

-Seeing Juniors and Graduating seniors looking to continue their training.
-Please prepare both a short classical and a short contemporary monologue (90 seconds total)-call back may include 16 bar A Capella song.
-BRING PICTURE AND RESUME
+Graduating seniors looking to continue their training in an MFA Acting Program.
+Prefer seeing both a short classical and a short contemporary monologue.
+Call back could include 16 bar A Capella song.

 Since 1996, Case Western Reserve University (CWRU) has partnered with Cleveland Play House (CPH), recipient of the 2015 Regional Theatre Tony Award, to offer a Master of Fine Arts degree in Acting.

 Every two years, eight actors are chosen from the hundreds who audition nationwide to join this rigorous three-year conservatory program.
 The CWRU/CPH MFA Acting Program admits committed young artists who possess a love of language, empathy for the human experience, a vivid imagination and the desire to develop the necessary physical and vocal skills for a successful and sustained career in the ever evolving performing arts scene.